AtMoDat/AtMoDat_CVs/Readme.md

 * [JSON files](AtMoDat_CV_json).
 The structure is the same as of the [CMIP6_CVs](https://github.com/WCRP-CMIP/CMIP6_CVs/).
 * [pyessv archive](pyessv-archive/atmodat)

+## Disclaimer

+The script to create the pyessv archive is based on this script https://github.com/ES-DOC/pyessv/blob/master/sh/writers/wcrp/cmip6/write.py (commit 1e2afa2) in the pyessv repository.

 ## Create pyessv archive

 1. Clone this repository: